How Many Backlinks Do You Need For Effective SEO

 Backlink Quantity vs. Quality: What Matters Most?

-Given the importance of backlinks, it’s reasonable to ask whether you should prioritize getting as many backlinks as possible or focus on acquiring high-quality links from reputable sources.
+Given the importance of backlinks, it’s reasonable to ask whether you should prioritize getting as many links as possible or focus on acquiring high-quality links from reputable sources.

 Which approach is likely to have the biggest positive impact on your rankings?